Vancouver Liberal Electors Association

 The Vancouver Liberal Electors Association, commonly known as Vancouver Liberals, is a municipal political party in Vancouver, British Columbia, Canada.
-It is not affiliated with either the provincial BC United or the federal Liberal Party of Canada.
+It is not affiliated with either the provincial BC United (formerly known as the BC Liberals) or the federal Liberal Party of Canada.

 The party was founded by political strategist and lobbyist Kareem Allam, the former chief of staff to ABC Vancouver leader Ken Sim.
 He left his role in Sim's mayoral office in February 2023, following a dispute with the mayor.
-Allam was also the campaign manager for Erin O’Toole and Kevin Falcon's respective party leadership campaigns.
+Allam was the campaign manager for ABC Vancouver in 2022.
+He was also the campaign manager for Erin O'Toole and Kevin Falcon's respective party leadership campaigns.
 Sim filed a lawsuit against Allam in 2025 over alleged defamatory comments that claimed he had been pulled over by police for driving under the influence and used his position as mayor to cover it up.
-Allam announced that he will be the party's candidate for mayor in the 2026 municipal election.
-He had previously endorsed the BC NDP in the 2024 provincial election, describing himself as an opponent of Trumpism and a supporter of big-tent political parties.
+Allam announced that he will be the party's candidate for mayor in the 2026 Vancouver municipal election.
+He had endorsed the BC NDP in the 2024 provincial election, describing himself as an opponent of Trumpism and a supporter of big-tent political parties.
+Park board commissioner Scott Jensen joined the party in January 2026.
+School Board chair Victoria Jung announced that she would seek the party's nomination to run for city council in late January 2026.
+On February 17, 2026, independent park board commissioner Brennan Bastyovanszky announced that he had joined the party in advance of the 2026 elections.
+On August 27, 2026, the party announced former MLA and provincial cabinet minister Michelle Mungall and advocate Arminder Randhawa as honorary co-chairs of its 2026 campaign.

+Current candidates

+The party is running a slate of candidates in the 2026 Vancouver municipal election, scheduled for October 17, 2026.